cwenan/halo-theme-book/README.md

 ### halo-theme-book
-this is a theme for halo blog
+this is a theme for halo blog now